-Improper transportation, storage, installation or wiring by Buyer
+Damage due to improper transportation, storage, installation or wiring by Buyer

 Modification, alteration, disassembly, repair or replace by someone other than personnel certified by Marsen Energy

-External influences including unusual physical or electrical stress (Lightning, flood, fire, accidental breakage, etc.)
+Damage due to external influences including unusual physical or electrical stress (Lightning, flood, fire, accidental breakage, etc.)

 Use of an incompatible BMS, PCM, or ESC.